Hero background

 A construction project in the rural heart of Kenya

-In Nakuru, many families live in precarious housing, and public facilities such as schools, health centres and community spaces are often in urgent need of maintenance or expansion.
+In Nakuru, many families live in fragile housing, and public buildings like schools, health centres and shared spaces often need urgent maintenance or extension work.

-The project was created to address these concrete needs: improving living conditions and shared spaces through construction, renovation and repair work led by experienced coordinators.
+The project exists to meet those real needs: improving living conditions and shared spaces through building, renovation and repair work led by experienced coordinators.

-As a volunteer, you will work side by side with local residents on real construction sites: mixing concrete, plastering walls, painting classrooms, repairing roofs, or building sanitation systems.
-Every day is different — every wall raised is one more piece of community built.
+As a volunteer, you'll work alongside local residents on real sites: mixing cement, plastering walls, painting classrooms, repairing roofs or building sanitation systems.
+Each day looks different, and every wall raised is one more piece of community in place.

-No technical skills are required: you will learn the basics of masonry, carpentry and painting on the job, discovering how rural communities tackle challenges with creativity and determination.
+No technical skills needed: you'll pick up the basics of masonry, carpentry and painting on the ground, and see how rural communities tackle challenges with creativity and grit.

-An experience that gets your hands dirty and fills your heart — and leaves something solid behind, in the most literal sense.
+A grounded experience that gets your hands dirty and means something, leaving behind something solid in the most literal sense.

 Why participate

-Every wall, every repaired roof, every painted classroom concretely improves the lives of families and children in the Nakuru community.
+Every wall, every roof repaired, every classroom painted makes a real difference to the families and children of the Nakuru community.

-This project is included in Group Volunteer Trip to Kenya
+This project is part of Group volunteering trip in Kenya

 The Weekly Program